-Elephant poaching rates in Africa have started to decline after reaching a peak in 2011, an international team of scientists have concluded.
-However, the team stress that the population remains threatened without continuing action to tackle poverty, reduce corruption and decrease the demand of ivory.
+Elephant poaching rates in Africa have started to decline after reaching a peak in 2011, an international team of scientists has concluded.
+However, the team stresses that the population remains threatened without continuing action to tackle poverty, reduce corruption, and decrease the demand for ivory.

 It is estimated there are around 350,000 elephants left in Africa, but approximately 10-15,000 are killed each year by poachers.